Actively Recruiting

 - Able to tolerate 6th dilator size (1 1/4 inches) with pain score less than 5 at baseline

-- Severe endometriosis requiring regular medications other than hormonal contraceptives and NSAIDs
+- Severe endometriosis requiring regular non-hormonal medications

 - Pudendal neuralgia with significant tenderness